 - Report a problem with a highway sign

 - Call 311 to report a sign blocked by a tree.

-DOT prioritizes repairs to signs which have a direct impact on safety.
+NYC DOT prioritizes repairs to signs which have a direct impact on safety.
 These include Stop, One Way, Do Not Enter and Yield.
-DOT also prioritizes repairs to certain parking regulation signs if their absence causes confusion.
-DOT's goal is to repair all safety-related signs within nine business days.
+NYC DOT also prioritizes repairs to certain parking regulation signs if their absence causes confusion.
+NYC DOT's goal is to repair all safety-related signs within nine business days.

 Stop signs should be used to control traffic flow, not traffic speed.
 A stop sign tells drivers and pedestrians who has the right of way.

 Studies made in many parts of the country show that there is a high incidence of intentional violations where stop signs are installed as "nuisances" or "speed breakers."
 While speed is reduced in the immediate vicinity of the "nuisance" stop signs, speeds are actually higher between intersections than they would have been if those signs had not been installed.
 Learn about NYC DOT's toolkit for slowing traffic for safety